 ( 11th February 2012 – 14 miles)

 I know it doesn’t look much of an obstacle but this little footbridge at Addingham was fiendishly difficult to cross.
 It reduced me to giggles because I simply couldn’t walk across it.
 However hard I tried, my boots gained no purchase and I slid back down its little humpback.
-Eventually, I surrendered and crawled across on all fours.
-With my rucksack I must have looked like a black-clad tortoise – only less dignified.
+Eventually, red-faced, I surrendered and crawled across on all fours.
+With my rucksack I must have looked like a black-clad tortoise – but less dignified.
 Thankfully there was no-one about to witness my buffoonery.

 Turner who painted this watercolour in 1798.

 Not a huge change in over 200 years, eh?
 During the dissolution of the monasteries, the leaded roofs were stripped and the building left open to the skies.
 In time, stone too was filched for building works up and down the valley.
-But the Priory has aged well – you couldn’t have designed a fairer, more handsome ruin.
+But the Priory has aged well.
+You couldn’t have designed a fairer, more handsome ruin.

 As I left the Priory behind and continued my walk along the Wharfe, I passed this tree trunk.